-The new user will not have the power to do anything if we do not give them access to make changes.
+The new user will not have the power to do anything if you do not give them the necessary privileges to make changes.
 In order to do this, scroll down further on the same page as above.
 Under the section headed Add User To Database.
 Select the database and user under their respective field.
 On the next screen, select the box for All Privileges and click Make Changes.

 How to Create a MariaDB Database on the Command Line

-Through the steps below, we will give you a command you can run to create MariaDB databases on the command line.
+Through the steps below, you can learn to create MariaDB databases on the command line.
 If you are familiar with MySQL commands, you’ll notice this one is the same.

 Now that you have created a database in two different ways, you can choose whichever method works best for you.
 If you have any trouble, drop us a question, and we will be happy to help.